Reservoir computing approaches for representation and classification of multivariate time series: Experiments

-In Fig.~\ref{fig:ranking} we report the overall ranking, in terms of mean accuracy, of the 18 MTS classifier presented so far on the 14 benchmark datasets.
-On each dataset, algorithms are ranked from $1$ (best accuracy) to $18$ (worst accuracy) and the table depicts the average of the ranks.
-It emerges that the proposed reservoir model space representation is the key factor to achieve the highest classification accuracy and that by introducing further complexity, by means of deep readouts and bidirectional reservoir, performance can be further improved.
+In Fig.~\ref{fig:ranking} we report the overall ranking, in terms of mean accuracy, of the 18 MTS classifier presented so far on the 17 classification datasets.
+On each dataset, the algorithms are ranked from $1$ (best accuracy) to $18$ (worst accuracy) and the table depicts the average of the ranks.
+It emerges that the proposed reservoir model space representation is the key factor to achieve the highest classification accuracy and that by introducing further complexity, by means of deep readouts and bidirectional reservoir, performance are further improved.

-In the supplementary material we report the details of the aggregated results provided so far, along with a statistical test to asses the significance of the differences in the results obtained by the algorithms on multiple datasets.